iastate/iastate22-frontend/README.md

 - All components live in the `src/components` directory
 - The page structure can be found in `src/components/_page-preview.twig`.
 For individual components, the structure is located in `src/components/_preview.twig`

+## installation

+### Installing via composer

+Whenever possible, we reccomend using composer to instaall this library, to ensure all future updates can be pulled in to your project.

+`composer require iastate/frontend-component-library`

 ## Dependencies

 Dependencies need to be installed with [node/npm](https://docs.npmjs.com/getting-started/installing-node), and is best pinned to stable versions via [nvm](https://github.com/nvm-sh/nvm).
 More on [node usage at idfive](https://developers.idfive.com/#/front-end/node).